Paul-codecourse/Paul-codecourse/README.md

 - 👋 Hi, I’m @Paul-codecourse
 - 👀 I’m interested in Koha and front end development.
 I have completed a Front End Bootcamp
-- 💞️ I’m looking to collaborate on drone related apps and ... ummm not quite sure what else yet
+- 💞️ I’m looking to collaborate on drone related apps and most recently I have been working on a Koha Dashboard and a duplicate file checker/deleter ... ummm not quite sure what else yet
 - 📫 How to reach me ...
 Here!

 <!---